 Computer Market Research (CMR):

 Today, the majority of channel partners struggle with vendor management.
-On average, a partner sells product from between 15 to 30 vendors [or more], which requires signifigant time and resources.
+On average, a partner sells product from between 15 to 30 vendors15 to 30 vendors [or more], which requires significant time and resources.

 Channel partners also struggle to comply with partner program rules.
 The main reasons for this are that programs tend to frequently change, are too complex, or often demonstrate a lack of transparency.
 Partner noncompliance almost always leads to less favorable conditions, thus less profitability.
 On the other hand, complex partner programs can make it difficult for vendors to recruit new partners, even if the technology is worth selling.

-What is a challenge that vendors are currently facing?
+What are the channel challenges that vendors are currently facing?

 The amount of Partner-Facing Time [PFT] that channel account managers have with their partners.
 PFT is the amount of time spent by a channel account manager in the field versus time spent in the office.
 In reality, it’s time that can be spent on actual channel sales and development.
 In EMEA, we see average PFT at 30-40%.
 Unfortunately, this means that 60-70% of account managers’ time is spent on different types of administrative-related tasks.

 How much time should channel account managers be dedicating in the field?

 A healthy PFT percentage is above 60%.
 Administrative related tasks outside of the field should ideally be kept to 20-40% of a channel account manager’s time.
 As a general rule of thumb, if it doesn’t immediately relate to partner business, it should consume as little time as possible.
 After all, the action happens in the field, not in the office.

 What kinds of administrative tasks consume a channel account manager’s time?